|

 messmates drawing the gun carriage bearing his remains.

-He was the son of James Thomas and Caroline
+Born on 9 October 1898, he was the son of James Thomas and Caroline

-many mourners at his funeral |
+many mourners at his funeral.

 Geard,